 - 1/2 cup buckwheat flour

 - 1/2 tsp five spice powder

 - 1/2 cup chopped green onions

 - 1/4 cup coconut bacon optional, but recommended for a smoky flavor

 - toppings: okonomiyaki sauce, vegan mayonnaise (store-bought or homemade), green onions, aonori seaweed (optional)

 - Drain and rinse the jackfruit.
-Chop off the center (the hard part) and discard.
+Chop off the core (the hard part) and discard.
 Roughly mash the jackfruit with a fork.
 Transfer to a bowl, add the sesame paste, soy sauce, and maple syrup.
 Stir well to coat the jackfruit with the sauce.

-- Combine the oat flour, buckwheat flour, ground flax seeds, ground shiitakes, salt, and five spice powder in a large mixing bowl.
+- Combine the oat flour, buckwheat flour, ground flax seeds, ground shiitakes, salt, and five-spice powder in a large mixing bowl.
 Add the water and whisk until no clumps remain.